adelyntay/flappyghost/README.md

 ## Description
 Inspired by the classic hit Flappy Bird developed by Dong Nguyen, a game that will test your reflexes and patience.
-I recreate this game replacing the famous bird with a ghost character floating through the obstacles.
+Being a fan of horror aesthetic visuals, I recreate this game by replacing the famous bird with a ghost character floating through the obstacles trying to reach to the end of a classroom hallway.

 ## Technologies Used